earthgecko/skyline/docs/installation.rst

     htpasswd -c /etc/nginx/conf.d/.skyline_htpasswd admin

-.. note:: Ensure that the user and password for Apache match the user and password that you provide in `settings.py` for :mod:`settings.WEBAPP_AUTH_USER` and :mod:`settings.WEBAPP_AUTH_USER_PASSWORD`
+.. note:: Ensure that the user and password for nginx match the user and password that you provide in `settings.py` for :mod:`settings.WEBAPP_AUTH_USER` and :mod:`settings.WEBAPP_AUTH_USER_PASSWORD`